graysonkent/graysonkent.github.io/_posts/2017-08-07-fizzbuzz-in-bash-no-modulus.md

 Step 3: Formatting our lines
 ----------------------------------------
+First off, I want to say thank you to [/u/neilmoore](https://www.reddit.com/user/neilmoore) for fixing some issues with my first script.

 Alright, we have our list and our factors.
 Let's start FizzBuzzing.

 I chose `sed` over my preferred tool for this kind of job (`awk`) because of the modulus operator issue again.